-To bolster its competitive edge as a global contract manufacturer, award-winning Nautech Electronics continues to re-engineer its business and rely on Abel® ERP to drive greater efficiency, automation and agility to meet changing market demands.
+To bolster its competitive edge as a global contract manufacturer, award-winning Nautech Electronics continues to re-engineer its business and rely on Abel® to drive greater efficiency, automation and agility to meet changing market demands.

 Managing Director Andrew Turner and his wife, Alison, started Nautech Electronics from their Auckland home in 1989, installing marine electronics and cellular phones.
 Today, they run a multi-million dollar business with 85 staff that designs and manufactures specialized electronic components and turnkey solutions: from airline products to the electronics that run sirens and lights on emergency vehicles, and safety signals and video screens on racetracks across New Zealand, Australia and the United States.